rookiemonkey/dummy-products-api/README.md

 * with search route, matches all product names depending on the query.
 You need to use query string keys ```term``` which will throw an error if not provided
 * with pagination, you need to use query string keys ```page``` and ```limit```.
 You can use  both at the same time or one at a time
 	* pagination (```page``` & ```limit```) can be used with all routes except ```/departments``` and ```/products/:product_id```
-* with checkout, it only emulates the post request when buying something. nothing is inserted on the database but returns an object of the transaction
+* with checkout, it only emulates the post request when buying something.
+Nothing is inserted on the database but returns an object of the transaction

 ### SAMPLE
 This is a dummy e-commerce website that consumes this API.
 This one is built using Vanilla JS wrapped with Typescript :tada: (just for experimentation)